 Closing strong on a cover letter is just as critical as an attention-grabbing beginning.
-Read this for more examples: How to End a Cover Letter: Sample & Complete Guide
+Read this for more examples: How to End a Cover Letter

-Adding a P.S., though not necessary, is a great hack when writing a cover letter.
+Adding a P.S., though unnecessary, is a great hack when writing a cover letter.
 Every great teacher cover letter should include a postscript.

 What do you think?
 A P.S. (postscript) at the bottom of your cover letter always draws the attention of the reader, even if they don’t read the rest of it.
 It’s a clever way to get one last word in edgewise before they finish.

-As you can see, writing cover letters for teachers is certainly not as complicated as you thought—and definitely nowhere near as tough as the magic you’ll perform each day on the job.
+After this brief lesson, you know well what everyone needs to know before they start writing their cover letters for teachers.
+And as you can see, writing them is certainly not as complicated as you thought—and definitely nowhere near as tough as the magic you’ll perform daily on the job.

 Remember to follow these key points for a successful teaching cover letter:

-- Finish strong - You held their attention till the final bell, but use a strong ending so they’ll be sure to move on to your resume and an academic interview.
+- Finish strong: You held their attention till the final bell, but use a strong ending so they’ll be sure to move on to your resume and an interview.

-Now, just email your resume off and prepare for the interview!
+Now, just send your application and prepare for the interview!

 Any questions on how to write a teaching cover letter?
-Not sure how to address a cover letter, start your body paragraphs, or end your cover letter in a strong way?
+Not sure how to address, start your body paragraphs, or end your teacher cover letter in a strong way?
 Get at us in the comments below, and we’ll answer your question.
 Thanks for reading!